Foundation trainee pharmacist: employment contracts

 Person specification, job description, and professional attributes framework information

 Please note, a programme is not necessarily an individual job offer, a programme can be a number of positions being offered by one employer.
 For example, a large multiple could have a programme containing multiple placements.
-Applicants will not be asked to express a preference for one individual role from within a programme.
+You will not be asked to express a preference for one individual role from within a programme.

 A number of filters are available to help applicants to choose their preferences.
 These include:-